dslab-epfl/svshi/README.md

 ## White paper

-See [the white paper](/svshi/documentation/documentation.md) for an in-depth understanding about why SVSHI exists, what it does and how it does it.
+See [the white paper](/src/documentation/documentation.md) for an in-depth understanding about why SVSHI exists, what it does and how it does it.

 ## License

 SVSHI is licensed under the [MIT license](/LICENSE).

+Logo: Copyright @norafisler